godotengine/godot-docs/about/faq.rst

 --------------------------------------------------

 Awesome!
-As an open-source project, Godot thrives off of the innovation and ambition of developers like you.
+As an open-source project, Godot thrives off of the innovation and the ambition of developers like you.

 The first place to get started is in the `issues <https://github.com/godotengine/godot/issues>`_.
 Find an issue that resonates with you, then proceed to the `How to Contribute <https://github.com/godotengine/godot/blob/master/CONTRIBUTING.md#contributing-pull-requests>`_